swarnendubiswas/dotemacs/README.md

 Try the [following](https://lists.gnu.org/archive/html/emacs-devel/2021-04/msg01404.html) if the build fails: `make bootstrap` or `rm lisp/loaddefs.el; make;`.

-Evaluate the following to test that both fast JSON and native compilation are working.
+Evaluate the following to test that both fast JSON (Emacs 27+) and native compilation (Emacs 28+) are working.

 ```emacs-lisp
 (if (and (fboundp 'native-comp-available-p)